Module: RubyTerraform

 from ClassMethods

-Invokes the terraform untaint command which removes the ‘tainted’ state from a resource instance.
+terraform untaintcommand which removes the 'tainted' state from a resource instance. -

 .validate(parameters = {}, invocation_options = {}) ⇒ Object